kvttt/kvttt.github.io/_pages/about.md

 NEWS
 ----

-*2/20/2025* - I was awarded the Trainee Stipend for the [2025 ISMRM & SMRT Annual Meeting & Exhibition](https://www.ismrm.org/25m/).
+*2/20/2025* - I was awarded the Trainee Stipend for the [2025 ISMRM & ISMRT Annual Meeting & Exhibition](https://www.ismrm.org/25m/).
 See y'all in Hawaii :)

 *1/31/2025* - My abstract on accelerating mesoscale in vivo dMRI was selected for an in-person oral power pitch presentation at the [2025 ISMRM & ISMRT Annual Meeting & Exhibition](https://www.ismrm.org/25m/).